Chart Color Schemes

 Birtinya lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-As of November 2025, the estimated population of Birtinya is around 5,164 people.
-This reflects an increase of 786 individuals since the 2021 Census, which reported a population of 4,378 people in the suburb.
-The change was inferred from AreaSearch's estimation of the resident population at 5,162 following examination of the latest ABS ERP data release (June 2024), along with an additional 315 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,613 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Birtinya's growth rate of 18.0% since the 2021 census exceeded both the non-metro area (8.8%) and the national average, marking it as a growth leader in the region.
-Interstate migration primarily drove population growth for the suburb, contributing approximately 64.0% of overall population gains during recent periods.
+The population of the Birtinya statistical area (Lv2) was estimated at around 5,300 as of Nov 2025.
+This reflects an increase of 922 people from the population recorded in the 2021 Census, which stood at 4,378 people.
+The change is inferred from AreaSearch's resident population estimate of 5,294 following examination of the latest ERP data release by the ABS (June 2024), along with an additional 315 validated new addresses since the Census date.
+This level of population results in a density ratio of 1,656 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
+The Birtinya (SA2) experienced a growth rate of 21.1% between the 2021 Census and Nov 2025, surpassing both the non-metro area's growth rate of 8.8% and the national average during this period.
+Interstate migration contributed approximately 64.0% of overall population gains in recent periods for the Birtinya (SA2), with all drivers including overseas migration and natural growth being positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Considering projected demographic shifts, a significant population increase is forecast for Birtinya, with an expected increase of 1,310 persons to 2041 based on aggregated SA2-level projections, reflecting an overall increase of 18.6% over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 with a 2021 dataset basis.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort when utilising them.
+Considering projected demographic shifts, a significant population increase is forecast for the top quartile of Australia's regional areas, including the Birtinya (SA2), which is expected to increase by 1,297 persons to reach approximately 6,597 people by 2041 based on aggregated SA2-level projections.
+This reflects a total increase of 15.3% over the 17-year period from 2025 to 2041.

 Frequently Asked Questions - Population